GlPortal/specification/formats/screen.md

 ```

 ### Trigger
-On keypress switch to another screen or gamestate.
+On keypress switch to another screen or game state.
+Target is the target screens name and with the gamestate: prefix a game state.

 ```xml
 <trigger key="esc" target="gamestate:running"/>